rufuspollock/markdown2latex/README.md

   * Major rework since this was broken by new Python-Markdown releases

 Version 2.1: (August 2013)
-  * Add handler for non locally referenced images and hyperlinks
+  * Add handler for non locally referenced images, hyperlinks and horizontal rules
+  * Update math delimiters